-- 25) Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - ee.
+- 25) Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - ii.
 Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
 If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.

-We performed the procedures above and noted no exceptions.
+We performed the procedures above and discussed the results with management; no exceptions were noted.

-ff.
+jj.
 Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.